4-Ethylphenol

 Ethylphenol (4-EP) is an organic compound with the formula C_{2}H_{5}C_{6}H_{4}OH.
 It is one of three isomeric ethylphenols.
 A white solid, it occurs as an impurity in xylenols and as such is used in the production of some commercial phenolic resins.
 It is also a precursor to 4-vinylphenol.

+Production

+4-Ethylphenol is produced by careful sulfonation of ethylbenzene to 4-ethylphenylsulfonic acid.
+The sulfonic acid is subsequently subjected to alkaline fusion, the dissolution of the sulfonic acid in molten alkali metal base.
+The main steps in the synthesis are shown: